Fordham University’s Graduate School

 Latino Scholars Program

 In the fall of 2013 the Graduate School of Religion and Religious Education launched The Novak Scholarship Program to support two students at the start of each academic year.
-These students must demonstrate an ability to excel academically, as well as a knowledge of the Latino community.
-Recipients should also intend to serve this community.
+These students must demonstrate an ability to excel academically, and though not exclusively so, the scholarship is aimed at students possessing knowledge of and a background in ministry to the Latin@ community.
+Generally recipients should also intend to serve this community.

 The program is named for the Rev. Vincent M. Novak, S.J., the founding dean of the Graduate School of Religion and Religious Education, and the Rev. Joseph Novak, S.J., a long-time faculty member and interim dean.